|

 power by writing simple scripts.
 The

-Microsoft TechNet Scripting Center Script Repository provides hundreds of
+Microsoft Scripting Center

-other web sites dedicated to WMI scripts.
+there are many other web sites dedicated to WMI scripts.

 WMI a hierarchical arrangement of namespaces to organize objects.
 The example script